shadoxxhd/steamworkshopdownloader/README.md

 ## USAGE

 Download the release, extract and run "downloader.exe".
-Enter the app ID of the game (see below) and one or more workshop IDs (the number in the URL of the mod), then press "Download".
+Enter the app ID of the game (see below) and one or more workshop IDs or URLs, then press "Download".

 The files will be downloaded to the `steamcmd/steamapps/workshop/content/<appID>/<workshop ID>` folder.